 3-Way NFB Switch Using the Old Ground Switch

 You can use the unneeded Ground Switch to give you 3-way negative feedback of: Normal/None/Light or Normal/Light/Heavy

-You can leave the original 2.7k NFB resistor in place and wire the Ground Switch as shown in the layout below.
+You can leave the original 2.7k NFB resistor in place or remove it.
+Wire the Ground Switch as shown in the layout below.
 Run the NFB wire from the Aux Speaker jack to the Ground Switch center terminal.
 Keep this wire down close against the chassis corner to reduce noise pickup.
 Then connect a 2.7k and 5.6k resistor as shown and solder to the Ground Switch's two outside terminals.
 Feel free to try your own NFB resistor values.
-If you want to try heavy NFB use a 1.5k NFB resistor.
 Use coax to run the connection from the two NFB resistors back to the original NFB resistor's upper eyelet as shown below.
 Ground only one end of the coax to prevent a ground loop.
 The Ground Switch is a SPDT ON-OFF-ON switch.

 3-Way NFB Switch installed in place of the Ground Switch.
 The switch center position is no NFB, the 2.7k resistor will give you normal NFB and the 5.6k resistor will give you half of normal NFB.